 The Counter-Piracy Governance Project at Cardiff University and the website piracy-studies.org, has been leading the project.
 It organizes the repository to ensure that it is open, accessible as well as structured and becomes a useful resources for practitioners and academics alike.
 The repository provides a space for the different products of the LLP consortium.
 Since 2015 the repository also hosts the archive of the CGPCS.
 The Cardiff research team, led by Dr. Christian Bueger also has been conducting a critical interpretative analysis of the CGPCS.
 The focus of this research was in particular on studying a) in how far the Contact Group is a successful experiment in pragmatic, deliberative governance, b) which practices and principles can be translated to address other problematic situations on a global or regional level, and c) whether the experience of the Contact Group provides lessons for UN reform.

 The European Union Institute for Security Studies (EUISS) worked through out 2014 in close cooperation with the European External Action Service (EEAS), to edit a publication that provides a review of the CGPCS work.
 The resulting EUISS Report ‘Fighting Piracy off the Coast of Somalia.
 A Lessons Learnt Compendium’, edited by Thierry Tardy, was published in October 2014.
-It is a major resources and contains reflections from a range of actors instrumental in the estbalishment and running of the group.
+It is a major resource and contains reflections from a range of actors instrumental in the establishment and running of the group.

 Oceans Beyond Piracy conducted an initial scoping study for the LLP.
 The paper titled Burden-sharing Multi-level Governance: A Study of the Contact Group on Piracy off the Coast of Somalia provided an initial reconstruction of the emergence of the CGPCS and an analysis in the light of global governance theory.
-Since the publication of the report OBP has actively supported the LLC in its work.
+Since the publication of the report, OBP has actively supported the LLC in its work.